Blue Heelers: episode guide

 PJ and Susie suspect an inside job when they investigate a robbery at a veterinary clinic and end up unravelling a deep family secret.

-Guest Starring: Marty Fields as Sgt Roy Holland, Tottie Goldsmith as Fay Tudor, Siano Smit as Charlie Campbell, Simon McSweeney as Alan Campbell, Tammy Anderson as Sylvia Walker, Georgina Andrews as Mandy Tudor, Jackie Kerin as Vivienne Ball, Sage Butler as Vanessa Williams, Serge De Nardo as Red Car Driver
+Guest Starring: Marty Fields as Sgt Roy Holland, Tottie Goldsmith as Fay Tudor, Sianoa Smit as Charlie Campbell, Simon McSweeney as Alan Campbell, Tammy Anderson as Sylvia Walker, Georgina Andrews as Mandy Tudor, Jackie Kerin as Viveane Ball, Sage Butler as Vanessa Williams, Serge De Nardo as Red Car Driver

 A Helping Hand